shinglyu/shinglyu.github.io/_drafts/multi-region-domain-names-and-load-balancing-with-aws-route53.md

 }
 ```

-Now our APIs are ready to go, but they only get an auto-generated URL like `https://8gz2uzemsx.execute-api.eu-central-1.amazonaws.com/dev/`.
-We are going to give them a more friendly name in the next section.
+Now our APIs are ready to go, but they only get an auto-generated URL like `https://8gz2uzemsx.execute-api.eu-central-1.amazonaws.com/dev/` when deployed.
+We are going to give it a more friendly name in the next section.

+# A side-note about deployment
+To deploy the same set of resources to multiple regions, we use the same terraform files, but we have one `.tfvars` file per region.
+So when we deploy we have to run `terraform apply -var-files=<region-specific.tfvars>` once per region.
+Some resources are global, e.g. Route 53 CNAME records.
+In that case you need to be careful about only deploying it in one region, otherwise the subsequent `terraform apply` might fail because the resource already exists.

 # Creating regional URLs